dagster-io/dagster/docs/docs-beta/docs/guides/automate/declarative-automation/index.md

 ## Sensors

-{/* the fact that you need to enable the automation condition sensor in the dagster UI needs to be mentioned much earlier — as is, the current page is very confusing */}
+{/* The fact that you need to enable the automation condition sensor in the Dagster UI needs to be mentioned much earlier--as is, the current page is confusing. */}